To read the SDFL Divorce Guide, you must agree to the following:

 “This second inquiry, therefore, begins after the plaintiff has established, by a preponderance of the evidence, the commission of one of the enumerated predicate acts upon a person protected under this act by an adult or an emancipated minor.
 Although this second determination — whether a domestic violence restraining order should be issued — is most often perfunctory and self-evident, the guiding standard is whether a restraining order is necessary, upon an evaluation of the factors set forth in N.J.S.A.
 2C:25-29a(1) to -29a(6), to protect the victim from an immediate danger or to prevent further abuse.”
 [Silver v.
 Silver, 387 N.J.
 Super.
 112 (App.
 Div.
 2006.]

-RELIEF AVAILABLE ON ENTRY OF FINAL RESTRAINING ORDER
+RELIEF AVAILABLE ON ENTRY OF FINAL NEW JERSEY RESTRAINING ORDER

 Under N.J.S.A.
 2C:25-29(b), “In proceedings in which complaints for restraining orders have been filed, the court shall grant any relief necessary to prevent further abuse.”